-Since there is no final exam in this course, our final exam period will be repurposed for the epic finale, which will comprise Exercise and Assignment 6.
-The epic finale will be a mock congress dedicated to debating and voting on a bill that would allow courts to consider cultural background as a mitigating circumstance when sentencing defendants convicted of felony behavior that is common and acceptable to their cultural group.
-Assignment 6 will involve preparing and, ideally, presenting a speech that draws on the court cases assigned during Week 15 to support or oppose the proposed bill.
-Exercise 6 will involve attending the epic finale, listening to the presentations, voting on the proposed bill, and writing a brief reflection on why you voted the way you did.
+Since there is no final exam in this course, our final exam period will be repurposed for the epic finale.
+The epic finale will be a mock congress dedicated to debating a bill that would allow defendants to use their cultural background as a defense when facing criminal charges for behavior that is acceptable to the society in which they were raised.
+Participating in the epic finale will involve presenting a 4-minute speech that draws on the legal opinions and news articles assigned during Week 15 to support, oppose, and/or amend the proposed bill.
+It will also involve voting on the proposed bill and any amendments and writing a brief reflection on why you voted the way you did.
+Please be advised that the Week 15 course materials involve defendants charged with murder, rape, domestic violence, sexual assault, child abuse, and similar crimes.